 The Company assets include loans made to related and third-party companies.
-The Directors have made an impairment on the loans during the year as they see fit, this amounted to £44.104.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 28 FEBRUARY 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 28 FEBRUARY 2023

 4 Financial risk management

 The Company's activities expose it to a variety of financial risks: credit risk, cash flow interest rate risk, liquidity risk, capital risk, market risk and price risk.
 The overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Company's financial performance.